-The Logi Report Server Guide v17 Update 1 Help System provides you with information you need to know to fully utilize the features of Logi Report Server v17 Update 1.
+The Logi Report Server Guide v17.1 Help System provides you with information you need to know to fully utilize the features of Logi Report Server v17.1.
 You can access the information by looking at the Table of Contents, or by using Search.

-You will want to view our server monitor documentation as well, in conjunction with this guide.
-To view the Server Monitor Guide, select this link: Server Monitor Guide v17 Update 1 Overview.
+You will want to view our Server Monitor documentation as well, in conjunction with this guide.
+To view the Server Monitor Guide, select this link: Logi Report Server Monitor Guide v17.1 Overview.

 Other Guides to Reference

 For information about Logi Report Designer, select this link: Logi Report Designer Guide.